Direct line: 416.862.8171

 Jillian represents her clients in motions, trials and appeals at all levels of court, as well as in hearings, inquests and proceedings before the College of Physicians and Surgeons of Ontario, the Office of the Chief Coroner, the Health Professions Appeal and Review Board and the Health Services Appeal and Review Board.

-As the current Chair of the Medical Malpractice Group of the Ontario Trial Lawyers Association, Jillian is a frequent lecturer and speaker on issues relating to patient rights, advocacy and the intersections between law and medicine.
+As the past Chair of the Medical Malpractice Group of the Ontario Trial Lawyers Association, Jillian is a frequent lecturer and speaker on issues relating to patient rights, advocacy and the intersections between law and medicine.

 Jillian has developed a nuanced appreciation for the often overlapping legal, social, financial and personal needs of individuals and families affected by medical negligence.
 She uses her skills in both advocacy and negotiation to achieve the best possible results for her clients, in or out of the courtroom.
 A devoted proponent of our publicly funded health care system, Jillian’s long history of community involvement with organizations like Planned Parenthood Toronto, Street Health Community Nursing and the Massey Centre for Women reflects her commitment to safeguarding and championing universal access to health care.